Tiger Woods says he’s planning to play the Masters | WTOP News

 AUGUSTA, Ga.
-(AP) — Tiger Woods says, for now anyway, he’s planning to play this week in the Masters.
+(AP) — Tiger Woods says, for now anyway, he’s planning to play this week in the Masters, a little more than a year after nearly losing a leg in a car crash.

 The five-time champion at Augusta National made the announcement Tuesday morning.
 He will play nine more practice holes on Wednesday before making a final decision, but will be doing so with the intention of playing Thursday.